-In Column (3), we add in clustered standard errors at the country-pair level to address serially correlated errors.
-This addition causes the errors to increase substantially.
-For example, the error on the EMU increases from .021 to .061.
-The Australian dollar and the Indian rupee unions are now no longer statistically significant.
+example, the error on the EMU increases from .021 to .061.
+The Australian Dollar and the Indian rupee unions are now no longer statistically significant.
 Note that if we were to three-way cluster, by the importer country, exporter country, and year, as Cameron et al. (2011) and Egger and Tarlea (2015) suggest, the standard errors would rise further for some CUs.
 For example, the error for the EMU would rise to .14.
-Clustering by country-pair should address autocorrelation but would leave our errors biased downward in the presence of spatial correlation, which some recent studies have found is nearly ubiquitous in econometric work using spatial data (e.g., Kelly (2019).
+Clustering by country-pair should address autocorrelation but would leave our errors biased downward in the presence of spatial correlation, which some recent studies have found is nearly ubiquitous in econometric work using spatial data (e.g., Kelly (2019)).

-In Column (4), we add in our controls discussed in Section 2.3.
-Now we find that the French franc, the CFA franc, and the euro no longer have a significant effect, while the estimated coefficient for the British pound has shrunk.
+In column (4), we add in our controls discussed in Section 2.3.
+Now we find that the French franc, the CFA franc, and the Euro no longer have a significant effect, while the estimated coefficient for the British Pound has shrunk.
 How do each of the controls separately impact the coefficients?
-In general, the coefficients for an individual CU are only impacted by controls for that specific CU - e.g., the euro controls do not, in practice, affect the coefficients or standard errors for the other CUs.
-The only exception is the hostile colonial breakup dummy, which lowers the estimated impact for the French franc, the Indian rupee, and for the "Other CUs", but has scant effect on the other coefficients.
-(In the online appendix, Table 21, we add in the controls one by one.)
-In Column (5), we again use the controls as in Column (4) and aggregate all the non-euro CUs into one variable.
-In Column (6), we report the aggregate results, which we find are borderline significant at 90%.
-Lastly, in Column (7), we separate the CU switches coterminous with missing data from the others.
-In doing so we find a point estimate of .087 for those switches without missing data, versus a much larger impact for those CUs with missing data coinciding with a switch.
-One could interpret this in a number of ways: either that CUs have a larger impact on trading pairs for which trade (and trade-reporting agencies) is fragile, or that perhaps the data is missing for these country pairs for some other reason that might be correlated with why the CU collapsed (for example, a war or ethnic cleansing episode).
+In general, the coefficients for an individual CU are only impacted by controls for that specific CU-e.g., the Euro controls do not, in practice, affect the coefficients or standard errors for the other CUs.
+The only exception is the hostile colonial breakup dummy, which lowers the estimated impact for the French franc, the Indian Rupee, and for the "Other CUs," but which has scant effect on the other coefficients.
+(In the Online Appendix, Table 22, we add in the controls one by one.)
+In column (5), we again use the controls as in column (4) and aggregate all the non-Euro CUs into one variable.
+In column (6), we report the aggregate results, which we find are borderline significant at 90%.
+Lastly, in column (7), we separate the CU switches coterminous with missing data from the others.
+In doing so, we find a point estimate of .087 for those switches without missing data, versus a much larger impact for those CUs with missing data coinciding with a switch.
+One could interpret this in a number of ways: either that CUs have a larger impact on trading pairs for which trade (and trade-reporting agencies) is fragile, or that perhaps the data is missing for these country pairs for some other reason that might be correlated with why the CU collapsed (for example, a war or other conflict).

 Note that we have not even controlled for all known sources of endogeneity.
-For example, we have done nothing to control for war generally or for ethnic cleansing episodes.
-Bangladesh and India shared a CU for two years in the wake of Bangladesh's liberation war with Pakistan (which India joined), but much of the high trade volume recorded during those two years was more likely due to military and economic assistance than to having a common fix to the British pound.
+For example, we have done nothing to control for war generally or for ethnic-cleansing episodes.
+Bangladesh and India shared a CU for two years in the wake of Bangladesh's liberation war with Pakistan (which India joined), but much of the high trade volume recorded during those two years was more likely due to military and economic assistance than to having a common fix to the British Pound.
 Such examples are difficult to control for systematically.
-Researchers working in this area may consider dropping the small number of influential CU switches that coincide with obvious major geopolitical events.
+Researchers working in this area may consider dropping the small number of influential CU switches that coincide with obvious major geopolitical events or missing data, although we have not done so here in the interests of conservatism.